 I don't like the attorney you assigned me.
 How can I get a different one?

-If you have a legitimate complaint about your attorney, send a letter in writing to the OPD Complaint Service Coordinator.
+If you have a legitimate complaint about your attorney, call the DPD Division, ask for your attorney's supervisor, and talk with him or her about any problems with your attorney.
+Many problems can be resolved by the attorney's supervisor.
+If the supervisor cannot resolve the problem, you should send a letter in writing to the DPD Complaint Service Coordinator.
 Please see our complaints

 info page for more information.

 No. DPD assigns your case to one of the four divisions based upon availability and legal requirements.
 The division is then responsible for assigning your attorney.

 If you have been charged with a crime in Seattle Municipal Court, you can apply for an attorney directly through the court.
 Please go to the Seattle Justice Center, 600 Fifth Avenue, Second Floor, Room 235 (Day Reporting/Screening Office), Window #3 (Warrants), in Seattle to be screened for a public defender.
 The phone number is 206-733-9753.

 Do you handle civil lawsuits or divorces?